Leah Downing

 Testing

 Repose was tested across low-fi paper, mid-fi, and hi-fi prototypes against tone, pacing, and navigation clarity.
-Users described it as “soothing,” “non-judgmental,” and “emotionally intelligent,” reinforcing that people value autonomy and pacing during reflection.
+Evaluation focused on perceived calm, clarity of navigation, and willingness to return without pressure.
+Users described it as “soothing,” “non-judgemental,” and “emotionally intelligent,” reinforcing that people value autonomy and pacing during reflection.

 ↑ User testing